Identification of adults

 Identification of tracks and nests

 The features used to differentiate species based on their tracks include track width, body pit depth and track pattern (symmetrical or asymmetrical).
 Even though sea turtles can be identified by their tracks, this can be difficult even for experts, particularly with loggerheads, hawksbills and ridleys.
 Tracks can vary between populations and even between individual animals, and hence it is essential for field personnel to observe nesting turtles and note the characteristics of their tracks.
-Important features of a track are its width, body pit, and symmetry.
 Track identification should be confirmed by checking for remains of hatchlings, egg shell sizes, and other, more concrete evidence.

 Body pit types: While loggerheads, hawksbills and ridleys make shallow body pits, green turtles and leatherbacks make large deep body pits.